Computing Absolutely Normal Numbers in Nearly Linear Time: Introduction

 Borel's proof shows that absolutely normal numbers are commonplace, i.e., that a ``randomly chosen'' real number is absolutely normal with probability 1.
 Rational numbers cannot be normal in even a single base $b$, since their base-$b$ expansions are eventually periodic, but computer analyses of the expansions of $\pi$, $e$, $\sqrt{2}$, $\ln 2$, and other irrational numbers that arise in common mathematical practice suggest that these numbers are absolutely normal \cite{BorBai08}.
 Nevertheless, no such ``natural'' example of a real number has been proven to be normal in {\sl any\/} base, let alone absolutely normal.
 The conjectures that every algebraic irrational is absolutely normal and that $\pi$ is absolutely normal are especially well known open problems \cite{BorBai08, Buge12, Wago85}.

 The work reported here concerns a much newer problem, namely, the {\sl complexity\/} of explicitly computing a real number that is provably absolutely normal, even if it is not natural in the above informal sense.
 Sierpinski and Lebesgue gave explicit constructions of absolutely normal numbers in 1917 \cite{Sier17, Lebe17}, but these were intricate limiting processes that offered no complexity analyses (coming two decades before the theory of computing) and little insight into the nature of the numbers constructed.
 In a 1936 note that was not published in his lifetime, Turing \cite{Turi13}\ gave a constructive proof that almost all real numbers are absolutely normal and then {\sl derived\/} constructions of absolutely normal numbers from this proof.
 Moreover, although Turing does not mention Turing machines or computability, the note is typed, with equations handwritten by him, on the back of a draft of his paper on computable real numbers \cite{Turi36}, so it is reasonable to interpret ``constructively'' in a computability-theoretic sense.
 And in fact his proof, with 2007 corrections by Becher, Figueira, and Picchi \cite{BeFiPi07}, explicitly computes an absolutely normal number $x$.
 However, this algorithm is very inefficient, requiring a number of steps that is doubly exponential in $n$ to compute the $n$th bit of $x$.
+(Independently, Knuth \cite{knut65}\ published in 1965 an explicit construction of an absolutely normal number, also inefficient).

 Some 75 years passed between Turing's algorithm and more efficient ones.
 It was only in 2013 that Becher, Heiber, and Slaman \cite{BeHeSl13}\ published an algorithm that computes an absolutely normal number in polynomial time.
 Specifically, this algorithm computes the binary expansion of an absolutely normal number $x$, with the $n$th bit of $x$ appearing after $O(n^2f(n))$ steps for any computable unbounded nondecreasing function $f$.
 (Unpublished polynomial-time algorithms for computing absolutely normal numbers were announced independently by Mayordomo \cite{Mayo13}\ and Figueira and Nies \cite{FiNi13, FigNie15}\ at about the same time.)
+We omit here extensive work on the discrepancy, that is, the order of convergence to normality of an absolutely normal number and its tradeoff with the time complexity of the construction of the corresponding number (see the latest results in \cite{ABSS17}, \cite{MaScTi18} and their references).